DC23/scriptabit/docs/usage/banking.rst

 command line argument, or by simply editing the name of the custom reward in Habitica once it has been created.

-Do not delete the custom reward without first withdrawing all the gold.
+Do not delete the custom reward without first withdrawing all the gold, or your gold will be lost.

 Also, don't purchase the bank reward in Habitica.
 The current balance is shown as the reward value for convenience.
 Actually purchasing the reward in-game will